docker/docs/compose/compose-file/index.md

 > **Note**: The top-level
 > [volumes](#volume-configuration-reference) key defines
 > a named volume and references it from each service's `volumes` list.
 This replaces `volumes_from` in earlier versions of the Compose file format.
-See [Manage data in Docker](/engine/admin/volumes/index.md) and [Volume
+See [Use Volumes](/engine/admin/volumes/volumes.md) and [Volume
 Plugins](/engine/extend/plugins_volume.md) for general information on volumes.

 This example shows a named volume (`mydata`) being used by the `web` service,